fluoos/crawl2ai/README.en.md

 ## Input Data Format

-The input file `output/qa_dataset.jsonl` should be in JSONL format, with each line containing a JSON object that must include the following fields:
+The input file `qa_dataset.jsonl` should be in JSONL format, with each line containing a JSON object that must include the following fields:

 ```json
 {